 EUIAS Unit Ref: 1089

 Ofqual Unit Ref.
 T/651/0373

 Unit Title: Install water mains from 150 mm - 300mm nominal bore or 180mm - 355mm Polyethylene (PE)

 Level: 2

 Credit value: 5

 GLH: 40

 Unit aim(s): This unit allows learners to show that they have the skills and knowledge to install water mains using pipes with diameters of 150-300mm nominal bore (180-355mm PE).
-The learner will be able to interpret technical information and specifications and prepare the resources necessary to install the system.
-The learner must enfold 8 burging in th
+The learner will be able to interpret technical information and specifications and prepare the resources necessary to install the system, The learner must safely & hygienically install the components required in line with the specification and relevant company procedures.
+They must record and report information about the installation to the relevant people, and must resolve or refer problems that arise during the work in

-the system, The learner must safely & hygienically install the components required in line with the specification and relevant company procedures.
-They must record and report information about the installation to the relevant people, and must resolve or refer problems that arise during the work in line with their job responsibility.
+must resolve or refer problems that arise during the work in line with their job responsibility.

 Assessment Requirements: Portfolio of evidence

 Relationship to NOS: MUNC13D EUSWNC2 EUSWNC4

-Learning Outcome: The learner will: Assessment Criteria: The learner can: Be able to interpret technical information for installing water mains 1.1 Use drawings, records, work documents, manuals and technical specifications to provide work details for component installation.
+Learning Outcome: The learner will: ssment Criteria: earner can: 1.
+Be able to interpret technical information for installing water mains 1.1 Use drawings, records, work documents, manuals and technical specifications to provide work details for component installation.
 1.2 Use the technical information to confirm dimensions, lengths, widths and quantities required.
 1.3 Use the technical information to determine the positions of utilities plant, services, buildings, kerbs and boundaries.
 1.4 Take measures to ensure that where discrepancies occur necessary corrections are made or communicated to those who need to know using appropriate communication techniques.
 1.5 Follow the correct procedures if working on a 'Permit to Work' activity.
 2. Be able to select main components and resources for installation of the system 2.1 Select the components in compliance with the work and quality specifications 2.2 Ensure components are in good condition and are fit for purpose.
-2.3 Follow procedures to ensure that defective, non-matching or substandard components are replaced.
+Follow procedures to ensure that defective, non-matching or sub- standard components are replaced.
 2.4 Ensure that sufficient quantities of suitable tools, plant and equipment are available, checked and fit for purpose.
 2.5 Ensure there is sufficient competent labour to carry out the work effectively and safely.
 3. Be able to install components of the system 3.1 Carry out and review a site- specific risk assessment.
-3.2 Select and wear the designated personal protective equipment (PPE).
+Select and wear the designated personal protective equipment (PPE).